Blu-H/Governance/Governance/Legal Board Charter.md

-# Board Charter
+# Legal Board Charter

 **Status:** Not yet drafted

-This document will define the role, responsibilities, and composition of the Blu-H Board of Directors.
+This document will define the role, responsibilities, and composition of the Blu-H Legal Board of Directors.

-Drafting will occur once Board membership and roles are confirmed.
+Drafting will occur once Legal Board membership and roles are confirmed.